Stipulations for the research projects

 The key criteria for the assessment of the applications are the academic quality of the research content, the feasibility of the project, the potential benefit for society and the leadership-qualification of the project leader.

 The steering group of the research programme will make the final decision on which projects will continue to stage 2.
-The project leaders will be informed about the decisions by the end of April.
+The project leaders will be informed about the decisions in early May.
 The applications in stage 2 will be evaluated by a panel, which recommends projects for funding.
 The steering group will present a final proposal to the funders of the research programme, in September.
 The funders will make their funding decisions in November or December 2021.
 The projects can start in 2022.

 No feedback on applications is provided to applicants.